grammyjs/website/site/docs/hosting/fly.md

 ### Method 2: With GitHub Actions

 The main advantage of following method is that Fly will watch for changes in your repository which includes your bot code, and it will deploy new versions automatically.
-Visit <https://fly.io/docs/app-guides/continuous-deployment-with-github-actions> for the detailed instructions.
+Visit <https://fly.io/docs/app-guides/continuous-deployment-with-github-actions> for more detailed instructions.

 1. Install [flyctl](https://fly.io/docs/hands-on/install-flyctl) and [sign in](https://fly.io/docs/hands-on/sign-in/).
 2. Get a Fly API token by running `flyctl auth token`.